canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

 Canada’s National Cyber Security Strategy, first penned in 2010, has been developed with consideration to the evolving environment in which the GC functions, and formed around three pillars:

-**1. Security and Resilience:** prevention, mitigation, and response to advanced cyber-attacks targeting Canadian public and private systems and institutions, and increasing engagement on cyber security issues across all sectors.
+1. **Security and Resilience:** prevention, mitigation, and response to advanced cyber-attacks targeting Canadian public and private systems and institutions, and increasing engagement on cyber security issues across all sectors.
-**2. Cyber Innovation and Adaptability:** supporting initiatives that will allow the Canadian government to anticipate trends, adapt to a changing environment, and remain on the leading edge of innovation in cyber security.
+2. **Cyber Innovation and Adaptability:** supporting initiatives that will allow the Canadian government to anticipate trends, adapt to a changing environment, and remain on the leading edge of innovation in cyber security.
 Ensuring that Canada can build on the benefits that digital technology brings to both government, and society.
-**3. Leadership and Collaboration:** working together to ensure the GC develops the skills, resources, and tools needed for effective cyber security leadership in Canada.
+3. **Leadership and Collaboration:** working together to ensure the GC develops the skills, resources, and tools needed for effective cyber security leadership in Canada.

 Effective cybersecurity is more than just defense: it is an essential enabler of digital transformation.
 Cyber and IT Security is on the front line with two critical imperatives:  Enable Business Growth; and Protect the Business.